omariomari2/omariomari2/README.md

 - 👋 Hi, I’m Owusu Bright Omari @omariomari2
-- 👀 I’m interested in programmign and web development
+- 👀 I’m interested in task automation and web development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking for internships and to collaborate on projects and researches alike
 - 📫 You can reach me via email @owusuomaribright@gmail.com
-- ⚡ Fun fact: I'm the best front end developer I know
+- ⚡ Fun fact: I'm the best web developer I know
 -

 <!---